peteroupc/peteroupc.github.io/exporand.md

 This section discusses issues involving arithmetic with PSRNs.

-As can be seen in the arithmetic algorithms earlier in this section (such as **UniformAdd** and **UniformMultiplyRational**), addition, multiplication, and other arithmetic operations with PSRNs (see also (Brassard et al., 2019)<sup>[**(15)**](#Note15)</sup>) are not as trivial as adding, multiplying, etc. their integer and fractional parts.
+As can be seen in the arithmetic algorithms earlier in this section (such as **UniformAdd** and **UniformMultiplyRational**), addition, multiplication, and other arithmetic operations with PSRNs (see also (Brassard et al., 2019)<sup>[**(16)**](#Note16)</sup>) are not as trivial as adding, multiplying, etc. their integer and fractional parts.

 An example illustrates this.
 Say we have two uniform PSRNs: _A_ = 0.12345... and _B_ = 0.38901....
 They represent random numbers in the intervals _AI_ = \[0.12345, 0.12346\] and _BI_ = \[0.38901, 0.38902\], respectively.
 Adding two uniform PSRNs is akin to adding their intervals (using interval arithmetic), so that in this example, the result _C_ lies in _CI_ = \[0.12345 + 0.38901, 0.12346 + 0.38902\] = \[0.51246, 0.51248\].
 However, the resulting random number is _not_ uniformly distributed in \[0.51246, 0.51248\], so that simply choosing a uniform random number in the interval won't work.
+(This is true in general for other arithmetic operations besides addition.)
 This can be demonstrated by generating many pairs of uniform random numbers in the intervals _AI_ and _BI_, summing the numbers in each pair, and building a histogram using the sums (which will all lie in the interval _CI_).
 In this case, the histogram will show a triangular distribution that peaks at 0.51247.

-This example can also apply to other arithmetic operations besides addition: do the interval operation (multiplication, division, etc.) on the intervals _AI_ and _BI_, and build a histogram of random results (products, quotients, etc.) that lie in the resulting interval to find out what distribution forms this way.
+The example applies in general to most other math operations besides addition (including multiplication, division, `log`, `sin`, and so on): do the math operation on the intervals _AI_ and _BI_, and build a histogram of random results (products, quotients, etc.) that lie in the resulting interval to find out what distribution forms this way.

-Another reason most operations are nontrivial is that the result of the operation may be an irrational number (as in `log`, `sin`, etc.), or can even have a non-terminating digit expansion (as in most cases of division).
-For these operations, although interval arithmetic can tightly bound the possible result to a finite number of digits, the resulting interval can include numbers with a probability density of zero.

 **Implementing other operations.** In contrast to addition, multiplication, and division, certain other math operations are trivial to carry out in PSRNs.
 They include negation, as mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup>, and operations affecting the PSRN's integer part only.

 Partially-sampled-number arithmetic may also be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.

-- There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(16)**](#Note16)</sup>, (Nezhad et al., 2013)<sup>[**(17)**](#Note17)</sup>.
+- There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(17)**](#Note17)</sup>, (Nezhad et al., 2013)<sup>[**(18)**](#Note18)</sup>.
 This previous work points to building a probability tree, where the probability of the next digit depends on the value of the previous digits.
 However, calculating each probability requires knowing the distribution's cumulative distribution function (CDF), and the calculations can incur rounding and cancellation errors especially when the digit probabilities are not rational numbers or they have no simple mathematical form, as is often the case.
 - For some distributions, the digit probabilities don't depend on previous digits, only on the position of the digit.
 However, the uniform and exponential distributions are the only practical distributions of this kind.
 See the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.

 Finally, arithmetic with PSRNs may be possible if the result of the arithmetic is distributed with a known probability density function (PDF), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
 An example of this is found in the **UniformReciprocal** algorithm above or in in my article on [**arbitrary-precision samplers for the sum of uniform random numbers**](https://peteroupc.github.io/uniformsum.html).
 However, that PDF may have an unbounded peak, thus ruling out rejection sampling in practice.
 For example, if _X_ is a uniform PSRN, then the distribution of _X_<sup>3</sup> has the PDF `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0.
 While this rules out plain rejection samplers for _X_<sup>3</sup> in practice, it's still possible to sample powers of uniforms using PSRNs, which will be described later in this article.

-**Reusing PSRNs.** The arithmetic algorithms in this section may give incorrect results if the _same PSRN_ is used more than once in different runs of these addition and multiplication algorithms.
+**Reusing PSRNs.** The arithmetic algorithms in this section may give incorrect results if the _same PSRN_ is used more than once in different runs of these algorithms.
 This is easy to see for the **UniformAddRational** or **UniformMultiplyRational** algorithm when it's called more than once with the same PSRN and the same rational number:  although the same random number ought to be returned each time, in reality different random numbers will be generated this way almost surely, especially when additional digits are sampled from them afterwards.

 It might be believed that the issue just described could be solved by the algorithm below: